SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/02 Prelims/PYQ  Analysis and Rules/Tricks, Hacks and Unsaid Rules.md

 ---

-- **Data/Stats/facts mostly wrong like Dates/years/ figures or Numerical values are wrong.**
+- **Data/Stats/facts mostly wrong like Dates/years/ figures or Numerical values are wrong.
+Unless it is with an Act.**

 - **'Contemporary' word is wrong.**